Sadham-Hussian/Web-Catcher/README.md

-# Web-Zwischenspeicher
+# Web-Catcher
-Web-Zwischenspeicher developed with C++ maintains the Cache of a browser.The Cache Memory is implemented using Splay trees to handle Cache efficiently.
+Web-Catcher developed with C++ maintains the Cache of a browser.The Cache Memory is implemented using Splay trees to handle Cache efficiently.
 Loading and Searching of URL is implemented with Bloom Filters to make the process efficient.

 # Bloom Filters
 Bloom filter is a probabilistic data structure invented by Burton Howard Bloom in 1970.
 It allows for membership check-in constant space and time.
 Bloom filter trades exactness for efficiency and has a large number of applications in software engineering.